stevenaeola/progblack_2425/assignment_1/FAQ.md

 ### Are we allowed to include additional modules via NPM that provide additional functionality?

 Yes this is definitely a good idea, as it makes the code easier to read, more robust and more maintainable.
-Bear in mind that some frameworks (e.g. react) that are installed via npm essentially use a different language, so are difficult to read for non-experts.
-They are best avoided.
+Bear in mind that some frameworks (e.g. react) that are installed via npm essentially use a different language, so are difficult to read for non-experts and should not be used.

 ### How are we advised to save the data, i.e using database?